 Use the interactive graphs below to track the latest prices (courtesy of RAC):

 After each of the costs mentioned above is added together, it gives the price before VAT.
-VAT is then charged on the total amount at 20%, meaning you are paying VAT on fuel duty.
+VAT is then charged at 20 per cent of the total amount, including fuel duty.

 Fuel duty only changes when the government announces it will.
 The most recent change in fuel duty was a 5p per litre reduction in the spring budget this year, announced by former chancellor Rishi Sunak.
 The government has also frozen it for 2022 and 2023, estimating a £5 billion saving over the next 12 months (or £100 for the average car driver).